kgfitzgerald/APU_MATH250_website/content/project/index.markdown

 Total                                                   | 100 pts
 --------------------------------------------------------|--------
+**Project brainstorm**                                  | 2 pts
-**Project proposal**                                    | 5 pts
+**Project proposal**                                    | 3 pts
-**Preliminary EDA**                                     | 5 pts
+**Preliminary EDA**                                     | 3 pts
+**Preliminary Data Story**                              | 3 pts
-**Rough Draft**                                    | 5 pts
+**Poster Rough Draft**                                  | 3 pts
-**Written report**                                      | 45 pts
+**Written Rough Draft**                                 | 3 pts
-**Project repo & reproducibility**                      | 10 pts
+**Elevator Pitch Draft**                                | 3 pts
 **Peer feedback**                                       | 5 pts
+**Written report**                                      | 30 pts
+**Project repo & reproducibility**                      | 15 pts
-**Poster presentation**                                 | 25 pts
+**Poster presentation**                                 | 30 pts

 **<i>Note: No late projects are accepted.</i>**

 ## Data sources

 In order for you to have the greatest chance of success with this project it is important that you choose a manageable dataset.
 This means that the data should be readily accessible and large enough that multiple relationships can be explored.
-Your dataset must have **at least 500 observations and at least ten variables (or has been approved by Dr. Fitz)**.
+Your dataset must have **at least 500 observations and at least 8 variables**.
 The dataset should include a rich mix of categorical, discrete numeric, and continuous numeric data.
+At least 6 of the variables must be useful and unique explanatory variables.

++ Identifier variables such as “name”, “social security number”, etc. are not useful explanatory variables.
++ If you have multiple columns with the same information (e.g. “state abbreviation” and “state name”), then they are not unique explanatory variables.

 **Data sets that can't be used:**